mace-cream/clusterhowto/README.md

 ## 6. Further documentation
-You can download the official user guide of how to user cluster at [User Manual](http://10.8.4.170/wiki/index.php/文件:user-manual.pdf)
+You can download the official user guide of how to user cluster at [User Manual](http://10.8.4.170/wiki/index.php/File:user-manual.pdf)

 ## 7. Further questions
 You can submit issues on [our github](https://github.com/mace-cream/clusterhowto/issues) or [intranet gitlab](http://10.8.4.170:88/yang/clusterhowto/issues).
 For instant communication please join the [slack](https://join.slack.com/t/lab2c/shared_invite/enQtODQyMTY4OTcyNTMwLWRkOTlkYmM2MWI3NGYzOWMwYTRkYzEzMTBjNjcxMWMxNTMxZjg2N2U1YzE5ZjI4YTE3ZTQ2ZWU2YzEyODNmMmU) channel of our lab.
-WeChat is not recommended to ask technical questions.

-## Changelog

-### Version 3.6
-* Add seafile service
-* Add overleaf service

-### Version 3.5
-* Add many slurm tips
-* Add github and intranet gitlab support.
-* Add slack invitation link

-### Version 3.4
-* Add Matlab on Manage Node

-### Version 3.3
-* Add conda advanced tutorial

-### Version 3.2
-* Add how to use Jupyter

-### Version 3.1
-* Add how to use remote desktop
-* Add how to use C++ documentation
-* Removed web browser access since it is super laggy
-* Disabled ssh between nodes since we are moving to slurm for GPU management
-* Clarified instructions on module load
-* Added instructions on using slurm interactively with srun
+Though we have a wechat group for server related issues, it is not recommended to use it compared with the above ways.